Sorting out my loft recently, I came across some books from the 1970s that I had hung on to when I last moved house.

 Among them was a set of the so-called Black Papers, issued 40 years ago.
 With titles including "The Egalitarian Threat", "In Praise of Examinations" and "The Centrality of Reading", the papers caused a stir.

-In 1969, Edward Short, then Labour education secretary, described the publication of the first as "one of the blackest days for education in the past 100 years".
-This "backlash" against progressive education, he said, had provoked "the crisis of this century".
+In 1969, Edward Short, then Labour education secretary, described the publication of the first of these papers as "one of the blackest days for education in the past 100 years".

 Because of its power to provoke, I want to focus on just one issue: selection.
 The very word still brings politicians of all shades of opinion out in an egalitarian rash.

-Even within the school and college system, selection is the norm at age 16, with minimum entry requirements for almost all advanced-level courses, from A-levels to apprenticeships.
+Even within the school and college system, selection is the norm at age 16, with minimum entry requirements for almost all advanced-level courses.
 So why is selection a dirty word in pre-16 education?

 In Black Paper One, RR Pedley argued the case for selection in the face of the growing comprehensive lobby.
-Much of what he wrote was prophetic and endures even today.
+Much of what he wrote was prophetic and endures.